informaticaucm-TPI/2425-Lemmings/enunciados/practica3/practica3_en.md

 The initial configurations of the game could also be stored in the serialized format instead of using `initX` methods.
-The serialized format could either be read from file (in which case, the game would need to contain a correspondence between levels and file names) or could be stored in final attributes of the game (the strings containing the serialized format could be encapsulated in a Java record, for example).
+The serialized format could either be read from file (in which case, the game would need to contain a correspondence between levels and file names) or could be stored in `final` attributes of the game (the `String`s containing the serialized format could be encapsulated in a Java record, for example).
 The second solution, the better of the two, could then use the `FileGameConfiguration` class but modified to use a `StringReader` stream instead of a `FileReader` stream.